A Message from Erin

 As a certified teacher, I’ve had exposure to various methods and philosophical approaches to education.
 I’ve always had an interest in child development and understanding how people can achieve health, happiness, and fulfillment, however they define that.
 When I was exposed to Self-Directed Education (SDE), it just made so much sense.
 We are born to learn and if we have a supportive environment, humans have the capacity to understand, connect, and innovate in ways that are truly inspiring.

 When I got my first job as a teacher, I didn’t anticipate how hard it would be to create an environment where I could support kids in following their own curiosity in a public school.
 It took me a while to understand how the structure and systemic practices of public education make it a challenge to bring about the kind of changes I wished to see.
-Creating the ideal SDE school, outside of public education, seemed like an easier route to inspire change.
+Creating the ideal SDE learning environment, outside of public education, seemed like an easier route to inspire change.
 Eventually I was ready to devote my resources to creating a learning environment that had respect for children at its core.
-I found others who shared my vision of creating a “school” and we’re so excited to share it with you.
+I found others who shared this vision and we’re so excited to learn and grow with you.

 I look forward to meeting you and your family.